DaveCaulfield/liquid-boards/README.md

 - Both Short-tail keywords and Long-tail phrases were researched for the target audience.
 - Keywords were tried out on Google and the autocomplete and relevant suggestions returned were helpful in narrowing down suitable keywords and long-tail phrases.

-- Semantic HTML best parctices were also followed throughout development sucha the the use of header, section, footer and image alt tags.
+- Semantic HTML best practices were also followed throughout development such as the use of header, section, footer and image alt tags.
 - Semantic HTML tags are important for SEO because they indicate the role of the content within the tags.
 Pages with correctly implemented semantic HTML have an advantage in SEO over those that don’t.
 - Rel attributes noopener and noreferrer were also used on any links opening external sites.

 ## Technologies Used